Skar0/starter-academic/content/project/SPORE/index.md

 ---
-title: SPORE: Symbolic Partial sOlvers for REalizability
+title: SPORE (Symbolic Partial sOlvers for REalizability)

 summary: A prototype symbolic implementation of partial solvers for (generalized) parity games applied to LTL realizability.